Retirement Basics: Understanding How RRIF Rules Work

 RRIF Fast Facts

-- All RRIF withdrawals are subject to income tax
+- All withdrawals from your RRIF are included in taxable income

 - You can base your annual minimum payments on your spouse’s age